rohith5955/reactPortfolio/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details
+This project is licensed under the MIT License - [LICENSE.md](./LICENSE)

 ## References